MicrosoftDocs/customer-insights/ci-docs/data/table-schemas.md

 |[Segment](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/segment) | Defines a group of members with common traits. |
 |[SegmentMembership](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/segmentmembership) | Members participating in a given segment. |

-For more information, see the documentation about the [Customer Insights table schemas in Common Data Model](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/overview).
+For more information, see the documentation about the [Customer Insights - Data table schemas in Common Data Model](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/overview).

 ## View tables using the Common Data Model Table Navigator

 View tables in the [Common Data Model Table Navigator](https://microsoft.github.io/CDM/).
-Select a table from the Insights Application section to get the list of Customer Insights tables and their definitions.
+Select a table from the Insights Application section to get the list of Customer Insights - Data tables and their definitions.

 :::image type="content" source="media/CDM-table-navigator.png" alt-text="CDM Table Navigator showing CustomerActivity table.":::